pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 ### Long awaited results

 This post is part of a series[^analysis] dedicated to NeuroOn sleep mask and its scientific viability.
-The full code and all signal samples are available at Github[^notebook].
+The full code and all signal samples are available on Github[^notebook].

-Months after the first estimates I would like to present you the results of the NeuroOn experiment, in a form accessible to laymen.
-The analysis took nearly four months due to my stubbornness in assuring that it's scientifically sound, completely open, and reproducible at different machines.
+Months after the first estimates I would like to present you the results of the NeuroOn experiment in a form accessible to laymen.
+The analysis took nearly four months due to my stubbornness in assuring that it's scientifically sound, completely open and reproducible at different machines.
 After roughly two months of dedicating every weekend to it, I realized my own understanding of mathematic, statistical analysis and SciPy / NumPy stack falls short for this challenge and asked Ryszard Cetnarski[^ryscet] for help.
-Together we have been able to create a coherent Jupyter Notebook and open it for peer review on the Internet[^notebook], as well as a scientific poster[^poster] we presented at the Aspects of Neurosciences conference in Warsaw in November 2016.
-So far the only feedback we gathered regarded only small sample size and graph descriptions.
+Together we have been able to create a coherent Jupyter Notebook and open it for peer review on the Internet[^notebook].
+In November 2016 we presented a scientific poster[^poster]at the Aspects of Neurosciences[^neuroaspects] conference in Warsaw.
+Until the publication of this blogpost the only feedback we gathered regarded only small sample size and graph descriptions.
 If you have any additional suggestions, please send them to me[^email].

-I'd like to thank Intelclinic for providing us a test unit of NeuroOn, as well as everybody who contributed to this analysis (in random order): [Michal Kawalec](https://github.com/mkawalec/), [Adam Golinski](http://adamgol.me/), [Bartosz Krol](https://github.com/BartKrol), [Jaroslaw Hirniak](http://www.hirniak.com/), [Karolina Stosio](https://twitter.com/karaszka), [Karol Benq Siek](https://www.linkedin.com/in/karol-siek-6424487a), [Dawid Laszuk](https://laszukdawid.com/) and [Piotr Migdal](http://p.migdal.pl/).
+I'd like to thank Intelclinic[^intelclinic] for providing us a test unit of NeuroOn, Ryszard Cetnarski[^ryscet] for his tremendous help, as well as everybody who contributed to this analysis (in random order): [Michal Kawalec](https://github.com/mkawalec/), [Adam Golinski](http://adamgol.me/), [Bartosz Krol](https://github.com/BartKrol), [Jaroslaw Hirniak](http://www.hirniak.com/), [Karolina Stosio](https://twitter.com/karaszka), [Karol Benq Siek](https://www.linkedin.com/in/karol-siek-6424487a), [Dawid Laszuk](https://laszukdawid.com/) and [Piotr Migdal](http://p.migdal.pl/).

 ### What did the experiment measure?